About - Pedigree - Photos

 About

 Meet Champ!
-He's our unexpected, but much-loved, addition to the family and now spends his days as the spoiled inside dog.
-He had a rough start in life which led to him staying with us a bit longer, and an even more unfortunate accident just after the recovery from his second surgery, whether or not he would stay with us was no longer in question.
-We'd all gone through way too much with him to place him with anyone else.
+He's our unexpected, but much-loved, addition to the family and now spends his days as the spoiled companion dog.
+He had a rough start in life which led to him staying with us a bit longer, and after an even more unfortunate accident just following the recovery from his second surgery, whether or not he would stay with us was no longer in question.
+He took up a permanent place in our hearts and lives.

 Champ's Links: Champ's Story - Past Litters Section - PL Champ Photos - Puppy Video Clip - "Dog Blog"